sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/HopperBASICSpec.md

 ## Current Status Summary

-**Phase 1 Progress**: ~70% complete
+**Phase 1 Progress**: ~85% complete
-- ✅ Core expression evaluation system (complete)
+- ✅ Core expression evaluation system (complete with all operators and type checking)
-- ✅ Basic console commands (partial - NEW, MEM, BYE working)
+- ✅ Basic console commands (NEW, MEM, BYE working; LIST, VARS, FUNCS, CLEAR, FORGET stubs)
-- ✅ PRINT statement (basic version)
+- ✅ PRINT statement (working for all expression types)
-- ✅ IF/THEN control flow (basic version)
+- ✅ IF/THEN control flow (working with proper BIT type checking)
 - ✅ Complete tokenizer with number parsing and keyword recognition
 - ✅ Statement execution framework with proper error handling
+- ✅ **Complete symbol table system** (4-layer architecture with comprehensive testing)
+  - ✅ **Table layer**: Generic linked list operations with memory management
+  - ✅ **Objects layer**: Symbol-specific operations with type filtering
+  - ✅ **Variables layer**: Variable/constant declaration and manipulation
+  - ✅ **Functions layer**: Function signature and body management
+  - ✅ **Arguments layer**: Function parameter handling
+  - ✅ **Comprehensive testing**: All layers tested with memory leak detection
+- ✅ **Type system**: Complete type compatibility checking with promotion rules
-- ✅ Symbol table foundation (low-level operations complete)
+- ✅ **Instruction set**: All arithmetic, logical, and comparison operations implemented
-- ❌ Variable system integration (parser integration not started - next priority)
+- ❌ **Variable system integration**: Connect symbol tables to parser (next priority)
-- ❌ Function system (stubs only)
+- ❌ **Function system integration**: Connect function tables to parser
-- ❌ Assignment statements (not started)
+- ❌ **Assignment statements**: Variable assignment with type checking

-**Key Achievement**: We have a working expression evaluator that handles all arithmetic, comparison, and logical operations with proper type checking and promotion.
-Combined with a complete tokenizer system and interactive REPL, this provides the solid foundation for all remaining language features.
+**Major Achievement**: We now have a complete, tested symbol table system that can handle variables, constants, and functions with proper memory management, type checking, and comprehensive test coverage.
+The foundation is solid and ready for integration with the parser.

-**Next Milestone**: Implement variable system integration to connect the symbol table foundation with the BASIC parser, enabling variable declarations and assignments to complete the core language functionality.
+**Next Milestone**: Implement variable system integration to connect the completed symbol table foundation with the BASIC parser, enabling variable declarations (`INT name = value`) and assignments (`name = value`) to complete the core language functionality.

+**Testing Status**: All symbol table layers have comprehensive test suites with memory leak detection.
+The system has been validated to properly handle:
+- Variable and constant declaration with type checking
+- Function declaration with parameter management
+- Symbol lookup with type filtering
+- Memory management with automatic cleanup
+- Type compatibility checking across all operations
+- Error handling with proper error messages

+The symbol table foundation is production-ready and provides a robust base for the remaining parser integration work.